Association between liver dysfunction and Alzheimer's disease found in new study

 At the very least the study hypothesizes these liver function biomarkers, easily tracked through regular blood testing, could offer clinicians new ways to identify patients at a higher risk of developing Alzheimer's.
 Kwangsik Nho, a radiologist from the Indiana University School of Medicine working on the new study, also suggests this novel brain-liver association points to new ways to understand how Alzheimer's may have broad systemic signs outside of just the brain.

-"This is a new paradigm for Alzheimer's research," says Nho.
-"Until now, we only focused on the brain.
-Our research shows that by using blood biomarkers, we can still focus on the brain but also find evidence of Alzheimer's and improve our understanding of the body's internal signalling."
+"This is a new paradigm for Alzheimer's research," says Nho."Until now, we only focused on the brain.
+Our research shows that by using blood biomarkers, we can still focus on the brain but also find evidence of Alzheimer's and improve our understanding of the body's internal signaling."

 The new research was published in the journal JAMA Network Open.